alefesouza/droidex/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 Esse aplicativo foi lançado sob [licença GPLv3](http://choosealicense.com/licenses/gpl-v3/).
 Dessa forma, todo mundo esta permitido a modificar e lançar esse aplicativo em seu nome, mas vai ter que liberar o código fonte.
-E, se você fizer, por favor dê os devidos créditos a mim, [Alefe Souza](https://github.com/alefesouza), e ao desenvolvedor do DéxDroid, [Radhi](https://github.com/RadhiFadlillah).
+E, se você fizer, por favor dê os devidos créditos a mim, [Alefe Souza](https://github.com/alefesouza), e ao desenvolvedor do DéxDroid, [Radhi Fadlillah](https://github.com/RadhiFadlillah).

 ##### English

-DroiDéx is an application based on [DéxDroid](https://github.com/Acrophobic/Pokedex) version 3.1, wich is an Pokédex for Android.
+DroiDéx is an application based on DéxDroid version 3.1, wich is an Pokédex for Android.
 I decided creating it because I loved the app DéxDroid and became so disappointed when I realized it had no more updates, but since the original developer left it open source and allowed anyone to modify and distribute, I decided to update it by myself.

 You can download it at [Google Play Store](http://play.google.com/store/apps/details?id=aloogle.pokedex).

-This is the 5.9 version code
+This is the 5.9.1 version code

 Recently added Pokémon: